-You’d be right to wonder whether dog feces is harmful to humans.
+You’d be right in your concern of wondering whether dog feces is harmful to humans.

-The truth about dog poop is that there are several diseases that can potentially be transmitted from dog feces to humans.
+The reality of dog poop might be that there are several diseases that can potentially be transmitted from dog feces to humans.

 It’s not surprising when you discover that dog poop can contain disease pathogens such as viruses, bacteria, fungi and parasites.